Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Conclusion

 \section{Conclusion}

-In this work, we present \OurMethod, an any-to-any multimodal language model built on mask-based discrete diffusion models.
-By modeling the joint distribution over multimodal tokens, \OurMethod performs unified comprehension and generation across various modalities.
-We carefully design training and inference strategies tailored to the discrete diffusion models, which improve not only the training stability but also generation quality.
-Extensive experiments show that our method achieves performance comparable to or even better than existing AR-based methods.
-Overall, our research demonstrates the significant potential of diffusion models to serve as foundation models for multimodal AI systems.
+In this work, we present \OurMethod, an any-to-any multimodal language model built purely on mask-based discrete diffusion models.
+By modeling a joint distribution over multimodal tokens, \OurMethod performs unified comprehension and generation across various modalities, including text, image, and speech.
+Extensive experiments demonstrate that our method achieves performance comparable to or even better than existing AR-based methods.
+Overall, our research demonstrates the significant potential of diffusion models to serve as the foundation models for multimodal AI systems.